powercloudsdn/documentation/index.md

 ---
-title: Documentation
-pageTitle: SD-WAN made for MikroTik
+title: SD-WAN for MikroTik
-description: Learn how to add your MikroTik router to MikroCloud's service orchestration console in three easy steps.
+description: MikroCloud enables SD-WAN functionality on RouterOS powered devices.
 navigation: false
 ---

-MikroCloud makes use of two control planes to securely manage your MikroTik devices.
-The first is an asynchronous API that polls our platform at an interval of 30 seconds and the second is a realtime API connection that is made to your router over an encrypted VPN tunnel.
+At the heart of our service is an expressive and elegant API that allows you to automate, orchestrate, and control MikroTik networks globally on any scale.
+We have a strong focus on SI and NFV for RouterOS and offer a wide range of services.

 ---